 When: Saturdays, mid-April to mid-October

-It’s no surprise the town that hosts the Washington State Fair, which famously showcases the state’s incredible agricultural bounty, is also home to an outstanding Washington State farmers market.
-The indoor-outdoor Puyallup Farmers Market takes place downtown in leafy Pioneer Park and features nearly 150 vendors, plus live music, an international food court, and a stunning collection of fresh flower stands.
+It’s no surprise that the town that hosts the Washington State Fair, which famously showcases the state’s incredible agricultural bounty, is also home to an outstanding Washington State farmers market.
+The indoor-outdoor Puyallup Farmers Market takes place downtown in leafy Pioneer Park and features nearly 150 vendors, plus live music, an international food court, and fresh flower stands.

 Pybus Public Market, Wenatchee